 [Extract from TS 22.261] energy state: state of a cell, a network element and/or a network function with respect to energy, e.g. (not) energy saving states, which are defined in TS 28.310 [47].

+SA1 has requirements on the support of energy states including the following:

+[Extract from TS 22.261] The 5G system shall support different energy states of network elements and network functions.

-Therefore, in the view of SA1, the energy saving states defined by SA5, in TS 28.310, satisfy the SA1 requirements.
-Nonetheless, it is up to Stage 2 to decide on the definition and number of states.
+Therefore, in the view of SA1, the energy saving states defined by SA5, in TS 28.310, can be understood as the energy states in the SA1 requirements.
+SA1 do not have the scope to evaluate the suitability of solutions to satisfy service requirements, and it is up to Stage 2 to decide on the definition and number of states.

 2 Actions